Englewood: Florida’s Best Kept Secret

 Gulf Coast Beaches

-(The following opinions are those of Jacky Carlson, a resident of Palm Manor, and not the Management of Palm Manor)
+(The following opinions are those of Jacky Carlson, a resident of Palm Manor).

 Manasota Beach – the last beach on Manasota Key, can be reached by taking Beach Road and going north as far as possible, or goint north on 776, turn left on Manasota Beach Road and follow to the end.
 This great family beach features facilities, non-smoking, lifeguard on duty, good shelling, and rich shark tooth and fossil hunting.
 Remember, there is more to look for on our beaches than just shark’s teeth.
 Horse teeth, mastodon teeth, bones and fossils can also be found.
 Go to the local libraries and you will find many books on our Florida fossils.
 Many shops carry the booklet, Fossilized Shark’s Teeth and Fossils by Byron Fink, a great starter photo identification guide.

 Englewood Beach – The closest beach to Palm Manor, only 2 ½ miles away, this is a pay to park beach.
 You are charged by the hour, and if you get ticketed, it will cost you over $100.00!
 There are facilities, no lifeguard, and shops across the street which sell food and beach goods.
 (This beach is in Charlotte County, Middle Beach and Manasota Beach are in Sarasota County.
-Charlotte charges, Sarasota doesn’t).
+Charlotte charges parking, Sarasota’s don’t).
 Entertaining drum circles on Saturday nights – go take part in drumming the sun into the sea.
 Starts an hour or more before sunset – always a show in and of itself!